bu19akov/CTF-Challenge-Solutions/OverTheWire/Natas/level_15/solution.md

 ...
 ```

 We know, that we have table `users` with fields `username` and `password` and the query is `SELECT * from users where username="..."`, so as we will not have any output except about the user existance it will be `Blind SQL Injection`.
 What we can do is to build the more complex query, like: `SELECT * from users where username="natas16" and password like binary "%"#`, let's analyze it.
-It will select all users with username `natas16`, that have password like `"%"` *(it means any characters)* and the word `binary` means here, that it will not be case-insensitive:
+It will select all users with username `natas16`, that have password like `"%"` *(it means any characters)* and the word `binary` means here, that it will not be case-insensitive.
+So instead of `%` we can input any characters and so check if the user exists.
+For example if user has password `123` and we send `...like binary "1%"` it will return true, because password starts with `1` and then have any characters.
+So let's send `natas16" and password like binary "%"#` to check it:

 ![check](./check.jpg)